Last Updated on December 28, 2021 by Danny

 Are there any drum mats out there that reduce resonance from a hollow stage?

 Yes, there are a few drum mats that have specialized designs to reduce resonance.
 One of them is the Auralex Hovermat.
 It uses a proprietary sound barrier to limit the sound transmission between the sound source(your drums) and the building(a hollow stage in this case).
 While it can’t completely cut out the resonance, it does noticeably reduce it.
 However, this mat is quite expensive because of this feature.

 Are drum mats worth the investment?

-Yes, drum mats are worth the investment provided that you frequently drum.
+Yes, drum mats are worth the investment provided that you frequently drum and it will be a great Christmas gift idea for drummers.
 They prevent your drums from moving around, which will allow you to practice and perform much better.
+Remember it is not just the bass drum that needs a drum rug, even your drum stands are more stable on a rug.
 They also protect the floor, which is crucial as you don’t want to damage your floor, nor do you want to pay a fine for damaging some venue’s flooring.
 They can look quite good and accent the overall look of your kit.
 They can speed up the amount of time it takes to set up, as you can label the location of various hardware on the mat.
-With these many advantages, a drum mat is simply an excellent investment for your regular drummer.
+With these many advantages, a good drum mat is simply an excellent investment for your regular drummer.

 Well, this ends our round-up of the six best drum rugs you can get your hands on.
 Each of these rugs delivers excellent value for your money and have their own selling point.
 If you want the best value for your money, you should get the Meinl Cymbals MDR-BK.
 It has all the features you need in a drum rug and more.
 However, if you want something ultra-portable and friendly on the pocket, you should check out the On-Stage DMA4450.
 It is an innovative drum rug that’s nothing like you’ve ever seen before.
 To conclude, get a great drum rug to allow you to play your drum set to the fullest.